 If you go to the cinema, at least half of the experience is provided by the film's soundscape.
 This means that when you watch films and TV at home, you're likely missing out half the action.
 Why?
 Well, brace yourselves as there's no easy way to say this: your TV's speakers aren't up to delivering powerful, detailed audio.

-If half of the movie-going experience is sound, when you view films and TV at home you're probably missing half the action.
-Why?
-Well, brace yourselves as there's no easy way to say this: your TV's speakers aren't much to write home about.
-As flat-panel technology improves and TVs get thinner, real estate for drivers is ever diminishing and your TV's in-built speakers have an almost impossible task to deliver sound that matches up with the dizzying visuals onscreen.
-Don't feel bad though, there is a cost-effective way to hear dialogue more clearly and up the ante with film soundtracks.
-Just grab yourself a great-value soundbar from some of the excellent brands on offer.
+As flat-panel technology improves and TVs get thinner, real estate for drivers is ever decreasing, and your TV's in-built speakers have an almost impossible task of delivering sound that matches up with the dizzying visuals onscreen.
+But there is a cost-effective way to hear dialogue more clearly and up the ante with film soundtracks.
+Just grab yourself a great-value TV soundbar from some excellent brands currently discounted.

 A soundbar is a simple solution to boost your TV's sonic performance without cluttering your lounge with multiple speakers and a chunky AV amplifier.
 You just pop it in front of the TV, hook it up (either physically or wirelessly) and voila, you're all set!

 There are currently some extra-tasty deals to be snapped up on wallet-friendly TV soundbars, as well as some excellent savings on more premium options if you're partnering with a bigger flagship TV.

 Not sure which model is right for you?
 We have buying guides with all the info on the best soundbars and the best Dolby Atmos soundbars that we've tested across a range of prices.
 And at the more affordable end of the market, our best budget soundbars page has you covered.